typicalninja/google-sr/.changeset/old-pugs-hunt.md

 Remove strictSelector in favor of noPartialResults

-The `strictSelector` option has been removed and replaced with `noPartialResults` for improved clarity.
-The new option name accurately describes its behavior.
+Replace `strictSelector` option with `noPartialResults` for improved clarity and better description of its behavior.

 ```diff
 search({